wilsonmar/wilsonmar.github.io/_posts/2019-03-21-flutter-dev.md

    * Sensors
    <br /><br />

+But building with Flutter enables <strong>cross-device communication</strong>: control a browser from a phone app, or controllwhat plays on your TV from your phone.
+Play music on one device and controls the music on another.

-CAUTION: Flutter is not as convenient to build for text-rich presentations on the web as static web page generators such as Jerkyll for github.io URLs.
+CAUTION: Flutter is not as convenient to build for text-rich presentations on the web as static web page generators such as Jerkyll for github.io websites.

 ## Popularity vs Competitors